Production systems

 The draw flows moved from ad-hoc validation to controlled registration paths with duplicate prevention and clearer operational signals.

-That reduced inconsistent records, repeated entries and manual cleanup during high-demand windows.
+That reduced inconsistent records, repeated entries, and manual cleanup during high-demand windows.